 One that I highly recommend is the Lisle 5 piece socket set.

-The first thing is to make sure the engine is warmed up.
+Make sure the engine is warmed up.
 This will let oil flow out quickly, sludge has a better chance of getting out of the engine.

-Next we perform a full a light check, have a guy come over and check all exterior lights, replace any burned out bulbs.
+Next perform a full a light check, have a guy come over and check all exterior lights, replace any burned out bulbs.

 Set the vehicle on the lift.
 Remove the oil cap, and dipstick.
 If it has a cartridge style oil filter, crack the filter cup loose, this allows for venting so the oil runs freely.

 Lift up the vehicle and access the drain plug.
 Remove the plug and drain the old oil into a container.

 Once the oil is draining, check all the tire pressures.
 If your doing a tire rotation, now is the time to pull off the wheels so we can get a good look at the brakes.

 Check brake pad wear at all four wheels, inner and outer pads !

 You will lose your customer’s trust very fast if you miss one big thing…..especially brakes!